MSc Security and Cloud Computing (SECCLO)

 The double degree from two universities means wider opportunities for employment.
 It also means freedom to choose from several second-year specialisation options that one university could not offer alone.

 The first year is spent at Aalto University in Finland, the second year is spent at the university that offers the student’s chosen specialisation.

 Specialisation in Communications Systems at KTH

-The KTH specialization takes a holistic view on the Internet infrastructure together with its cloud-based services and applications, and covers the topics required for developing the next generation of global communication systems that connect the cloud services and devices.
+Students wanting to spend their second year at KTH will take the specialisation in Communications Systems.
+The specialisation takes a holistic view on the Internet infrastructure together with its cloud-based services and applications, and covers the topics required for developing the next generation of global communication systems that connect the cloud services and devices.
 Students work in a research environment with ample experimental resources and in close contact with industry – including leading system manufacturers, service developers and providers, and advanced early adopters.

 The specialization includes one mandatory course and a wide range of elective courses, allowing the student to focus on different subject areas, such as network systems security, network infrastructures, or wireless networking.
 Many courses are problem oriented with self-directed and project-based work.

 Graduates from the master’s programme in Security and Cloud Computing are well trained for international industrial R&D jobs, security engineering and consulting, various expert roles, and doctoral studies at the partner universities and internationally.

 Information security is an essential qualitative requirement for all digital products and services, akin to quality or usability.
 Our graduates will be able to understand the latest security technologies and research, continuously update their knowledge, and apply it to the development of new cloud and mobile computing solutions.